gloriadasilva/myblog/my-website/blog/django-tutorial.md

 - A code editor installed on your device.
 E.g., VSCode

-- Basic understanding of HTML and CSS.
+- Basic understanding of HTML, CSS, and Python.

 Without any further ado, let’s get into it and build a super-powerful blog website!